 So you got a thick beard on your face and a nice mustache on your upper lip?
 Congratulations.
-Now, let’s get you a quality beard & mustache comb to tidy up the ‘Stache and facial hair.
+Now, let’s get you a quality beard & mustache comb.

 No?
 There are some better things in life?
 Maybe that’s just me then.

-↓ No time for full review?
+↓ No time for a full review?
 Here’s a quick beard comb comparison table. ↓

 Here’s what to look for in a beard and mustache comb: